 - Two sauce variations give me the flexibility to serve it as an appetizer or main meal.

-Let's get started with this Easy Chilli Paneer with Stir-Fried Onions and Peppers!
+Let's get started with this Easy Chili Paneer with Stir-Fried Onions and Peppers!

 Ingredients - Notes & Availability

-The ingredients for chilli paneer are a mix of Indian and Chinese staples easily found in speciality markets or the global food section of most grocery stores.
+The ingredients for chili paneer are a mix of Indian and Chinese staples easily found in specialty markets or the global food section of most grocery stores.

-Paneer: Paneer is a fresh, non-melting cheese popular in Indian cuisine.
-I make it at home using this easy homemade paneer recipe, or buy it at Indian food markets, Whole Foods, or Costco.
+- Paneer: a fresh, non-melting cheese popular in Indian cuisine.
+I make it at home using this easy homemade paneer recipe, or buy it at Indian grocery store, Whole Foods, or Costco.
 My preferred brands include Verka, Haldiram, or Desi Paneer.
 Look for it in the dairy or freezer section (Note: If frozen, defrost overnight in the fridge or on the countertop in a bowl of cool water for 1-2 hours).

-Corn Starch: As opposed to the traditional recipe which combines corn starch and all-purpose flour to coat the paneer cubes, I find just corn starch gets the job done with lighter and crisper results.
+- Corn Starch: Unlike the traditional recipe, which combines cornstarch and all-purpose flour to coat the paneer cubes, I find that just cornstarch gets the job done with lighter, crisper results.
 Feel free to use rice flour, potato starch, tapioca starch, or arrowroot flour instead.

-Dried Red Chilies: Supermarkets stock a decent selection of dried red chilies.
+- Dried Red Chilies: Supermarkets stock a decent selection.
 I use the dried chilies marked as 'Asian' or 'Indian'.

-Rice Vinegar: Rice vinegar is a popular ingredient in Asian cooking because of its mild acidity and sweetness.
+- Rice Vinegar: Rice vinegar is a popular ingredient in Asian cooking because of its mild acidity and sweetness.
 Look for white rice vinegar (sometimes labeled rice wine vinegar) in the global section of grocery stores.
-Do not purchase seasoned rice vinegar that is typically flavored with sugar or corn syrup, and salt or MSG.
+Do not purchase seasoned rice vinegar that is typically flavored with sugar or corn syrup, salt, or MSG.

 Scroll to the recipe card for a detailed list of ingredients and quantities.